 According to the Office for National Statistics, the UK population is predicted to reach an estimated 67.2 million by the year 2020.
 With so many citizens to serve, central and local government has a phenomenal challenge of building robust and secure solutions that can scale to meet these high user volumes.

-Delivering on the strategy can be a formidable prospect, especially at a time when the technology landscape is in a constant state of flux.
-However, in my opinion, this should be viewed as an opportunity more than a threat; the right partner can offer advice and guidance on the best use of innovative technology for an organisation to quickly deliver on its objectives.
+Delivering on the digital first strategy can be a formidable prospect, especially at a time when the technology landscape is in a constant state of flux.
+To embrace this as an opportunity rather than a threat, a public sector organisation needs to choose the right partner to offer advice and guidance on the best use of innovative technology for an organisation to quickly deliver on its objectives.

-I believe the time is right for the public sector's adoption of Function-as-a-Service (FaaS).
+The time is right for the public sector adoption of Function-as-a-Service (FaaS).
 FaaS provides a managed runtime for executing any arbitrary code block that has been uploaded to a service.
 This may seem identical to just deploying a runnable artefact onto a server and having an operating system execute it, but it is not.
 FaaS takes care of making the function available at the scale required to satisfy the current demand but only charges for the execution count and time.
 Examples of FaaS include AWS Lambda, Azure Functions or Google Functions.

 FaaS together with established PaaS (such as managed database and email services, etc.) – sometimes referred to as serverless technology - provides an effective solution for rapidly building a system that can scale to meet demand at a fraction of the cost of running servers.
 This solution wholly embraces the Pay As You Go (PAYG) pricing model to the point where you no longer pay per server, but instead per transaction.
 This fully aligns to the digital citizen strategy.

 By combining with User Interface (UI) solutions, an entire system can be developed with an intuitive web or mobile UI for citizen use, using FaaS to applying business logic and PaaS for back-end services.